titon/toolkit/docs/en/components/input.md

 ## Notes ##

-* Checkboxes and radios use `:checked` on the original input for their active state
+* Checkboxes and radios use `:checked` on the original input for their active state.
-* Selected options will have `.is-active` applied to their parent `li`
+* Selected options will have `.is-active` applied to their parent `li`.
-* An `.is-active` class will be added to `.select` when a menu is open
+* An `.is-active` class will be added to `.select` when a menu is open.
-* An `.is-multiple` class will be added to the multi-select dropdown
+* An `.is-multiple` class will be added to the multi-select dropdown.
-* Optgroups will be converted to `.drop-heading` within the dropdown
+* Optgroups will be converted to `.drop-heading` within the dropdown.
-* Adding `disabled` to an option or optgroup will disable all related options
+* Adding `disabled` to an option or optgroup will disable all related options.

 ## Options ##